 We have included interventions which add capacity in RIIO-ED1 (before April 2023) and those that add capacity and are part of our Business Plan for RIIO-ED2 (April 2023 - March 2028).
+Beyond 2028 we still haven't yet planned interventions (we will start this in 2025 when we start preparing for RIIO-ED3).
+The capacity headroom results (Part 2) provide an indication of potential future intervention needs for the period between 2028-2031, for the range of scenarios.

-The full suite of Engineering Justification Papers (EJP) for each RIIO-ED2 intervention is available on our website10.
+The full suite of Engineering Justification Papers (EJP) for each RIIO-ED2 intervention is available on our website11.
 These are the technical and cost appraisals undertaken to develop robust, efficient, and fully justified intervention plans for our load and non-load plans.